What Is Inpatient Alcohol Rehab?

 There are two significant signs of alcohol addiction: tolerance and withdrawal.
 First, the body builds up a tolerance to alcohol after continued exposure.
-As the body adapts to continue functioning, the tolerance increases and leads to a person needing to consume even more alcohol to achieve the desired effects.
-Furthermore, the body begins to expect the presence of alcohol, and the chemical make-up of the body depends on it.
+As the body adapts to drinking and so to continue functioning, the tolerance increases and leads to a person needing to consume even more alcohol to achieve the desired effects.
+Furthermore, the body begins to expect the presence of alcohol, and the chemical makeup of the body depends on it.
 The second sign is withdrawal.
-These withdrawal symptoms are dangerous because they might be fatal.
-So, the need for an inpatient alcohol rehab is necessary without a doubt during this critical time.
+These alcohol withdrawal symptoms are dangerous because they might be fatal.
+So, the need for inpatient alcohol rehab is necessary without a doubt during this critical time.

 Physical symptoms of the second stage include stress and anxiety, accelerated heart rate, disorientation; nausea, the need to purge, and insomnia.
 If a person experiences these symptoms yet continues to drink to calm the discomfort, these are true, clear signs that help is necessary.